Council VideosWatch All Videos

 The analytics gathered will be used by the Town of Drayton Valley for planning purposes and by the RCMP upon request.

-In consultation with the RCMP, these locations were selected with the objective of deterring and reducing crime.
-The data will also be used by the Town to improve planning for upgrades and maintenance of these locations.
+The data will be used by the Town to plan for upgrades and maintenance of these locations.

 Recognizing that public information is being gathered, the Town of Drayton Valley is operating in compliance with FOIP.